Menu

 Fostering Inclusion and Allyship: Reducing Biases in Gender Identity and Sexuality in the Neuroscience Population

-5:00 – 5:30 pm CDT (0.5 CE contact hour)
+5:00 – 5:30 pm CDT (0.5 CE contact hours)

 Neuroscience patients and nurses who identify as gender minorities face biases and discrimination that impact their ability to recover from illness or their ability to deliver optimal care to their patients.
 The purpose of this presentation is to discuss the importance of creating a culture of allyship to decrease bias and discrimination among neuroscience patients and nurses.